home | contact us | disclaimer

 • Assisting pilots with air traffic control and cabin crew communications

-Career Options After Flight School
+Career Options After Flight Colleges

 Graduates of flight schools can consider careers as pilots, copilots, flight engineers and flight instructors.
 The most common area of work is in the transportation of passengers and cargo.
-About 20% of flight school graduates find work as commercial pilots, engaged in activities like crop dusting, aircraft testing, rescue missions, and traffic monitoring.
+About 20% of graduates find work as commercial pilots, engaged in activities like crop dusting, aircraft testing, rescue missions, and traffic monitoring.
 Air-taxi companies also hire commercial pilots to fly small planes.

 Flight Training & Certification